skyaxe97/tp/docs/DeveloperGuide.md

 #### 3.2.2 UI Component

-The `UI` component reads the uthe user.
-It consists ofser’s inputs and displays messages and content to  a main `Ui`, a `ScheduleUi` and a `TimetableUi`.
+The `UI` component reads the user’s inputs and displays messages and content to the user.
+It consists of 3 classes; a main `Ui`, a `ScheduleUi` and a `TimetableUi`.
 The `ScheduleUi` handles all outputs to do with displaying a user’s schedule.
   To do this, it uses the `TimetableUi` to display a specialised timetable view of the weekly schedule.
   The main `Ui` handles everything else, such as displaying general messages and reading the user’s inputs.